Soft and chewy gingerbread cookies on a holiday tray

-Why These Gingerbread Cookies Are the Best
+Why These Soft & Chewy Gingerbread Cookies Work

 • Soft & chewy texture – Say goodbye forever to hard, brittle gingerbread.